DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/pages/lectures/week-8/coding-audio.md

 }
 ```

 Add that script to your AudioManager empty GameObject.
 Make sure it has a musical source as a child.
-Then add the source and clip to the script on the AudioManager.
+Then add music to the source and clip to the script on the AudioManager.

-Now expand the playsound script be able to play an ambience.
+Now expand the PlaySound script be able to play an ambience.

 ## Static classes